AmirEid/Push-Swap/README.md

 # Push-Swap
-This project involves sorting data on a stack, with a limited set of instructions, and the smallest number of moves.
-To make this happen, you will have to manipulate various sorting algorithms and choose the most appropriate solution(s) for optimized data sorting.
+This project explores the areas of data sorting, algorithms and differences between each.
+This project also utilizes the linked lists as I used a doubled linked list in this current project